rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 That is, as the polymer approaches full extension, it gets progressively more difficult to pull it further.

 # Entropy as a function of $x$
 If we tether both ends of the polymer to fixed positions in space, how does the entropy vary with $x$?

+### Method 1
 The entropy is given by the Boltzmann equation:

 $$S(x)=k_B \log [\Omega(x)],$$